HariSekhon/Knowledge-Base/travel.md

 If Expedia shows `Parking Available` include of `Parking Included`, that means there will be parking charges, which can be quite high.

-You have to scroll all the way to the bottom of the hotel listing to found out what the charges are in the small print.
+You have to scroll all the way to the bottom of the hotel listing to find out what the charges are in the small print.

-I often prefer booking places a bit away from the centers to get easier parking as many central accomodations, both hotels and airbnbs lack good parking.
+When driving, I often prefer booking places a bit away from the centers to get easier parking as many central accomodations, both hotels and airbnbs lack good parking.

 Also, if you're only going into the centres in the evenings, often you can get cheap or even free parking.